geotools/geotools/docs/user/geotools.rst

 * GeoTools Extensions

-  Provide additional capabilities built using the spatial facilites of the core library.
+  Provide additional capabilities built using the spatial facilities of the core library.

   .. image:: /images/extension.png

-  Extensions provide graph and networking support (for finding the shortest path), validation, a web map server client, bindings for xml parsing and encoding and color brewer!
+  Extensions provide graph and networking support (for finding the shortest path), validation, a web map server client, bindings for XML parsing and encoding and color brewer!

 * GeoTools Unsupported